jenny-chen/jenny-chen.github.io/src/essays/2021-04-04-making-japan.md

 Similar methods as before were employed to allow the state to track when the model should be visible depending on whether a picture was clicked and whether or not the user had just closed the active modal.

-## final thoughts
+## final thoughts <a name="final thoughts"></a>

+I think I was able to learn a lot from doing this project.
+I grew more comfortable with GraphQL.
+D3, and data manipulation.
+As I mentioned, I'm pretty new to data visualization in general.
+I've always been more text/numbers-oriented and trying to figure out how to display things visually was an interesting exercise.

 In the end, I think there are a number of things I'd like to change up for the next trip I decide to document.
-For one, the choice to use a library to handle the images did indeed streamline the processs a little bit, but it also took away some of the agency I had in manipulating the images however I wanted.
-I waould probably want to do it from scratch the next time around.
+For one, the choice to use a library to handle the images did indeed streamline the process a little bit, but it also took away some of the agency I had in manipulating the images however I wanted.
+I would probably want to do it from scratch the next time around.

 In terms of the content, I found that I really enjoyed working with D3 in this manner.
 I've created small graphs in the past to display statistics such as my reading habits for the year, but nothing intensive.
 Even though this wasn't a particularly intensive project, I think it's given me motivation to continue forward with the content.

-Furthermore, I didn't really consider using anything other than D3 for this project because of its reputation as the premier web data visualization library.
+Furthermore, I didn't consider using anything other than D3 for this project because of its reputation as the premier web data visualization library.
 Many newer libraries are either built off of D3 or try to act as simplified versions of it.
 But as I've continued to read more, it seems a lot of people are beginning to move away from D3.
 (Ex.
 [Paul Sweeney - Why I no longer use d3.js](https://medium.com/@PepsRyuu/why-i-no-longer-use-d3-js-b8288f306c9a)) I'll have to look a little deeper at my actual goals and whether or not D3 will always be the best library to go with.